-Before moving your computer, even across the room, make sure all disk activity has ended (the drive-in-use light stops glowing) and all external peripheral cables are disconnected.
+Before moving your computer, even across the room, make sure all disk activity has ended (the drive indicator light stops glowing) and all external peripheral cables are disconnected.

-Do not pick up the computer by its display panel or by the back (where the ports are located).
-Doing so could damage the computer.
+Do not pick up the computer by its display panel or by the back.
+Doing so could damage the system.